COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Colonoscopy.
-A procedure that allows the doctor to view the entire length of the large intestine, and can often help identify abnormal growths, inflamed tissue, ulcers, and bleeding.
-It involves inserting a colonoscope, a long, flexible, lighted tube, in through the rectum up into the colon.
-The colonoscope allows the doctor to see the lining of the colon, remove tissue for further examination, and possibly treat some problems that are discovered.
+This procedure allows the doctor to view the entire length of the large intestine, and can often help identify abnormal growths, inflamed tissue, ulcers and bleeding.
+The doctor may remove tissue for a biopsy and possibly treat some problems that are discovered.

 - Biopsy.
-Removal of a sample of tissue (from the lining of the colon) to examine under the microscope.
+Removal of a sample of tissue to examine under the microscope.

 - The extent of the disease

 - Your child's tolerance for specific medications, procedures or therapies